JonBendtsen/dolibarrpy/README.md

 ### Goals
 *  Create a library for consuming all core functions of API
 *  Create helper functions for common uses

+### Implementation status
+* Check the implementation_status.csv file to see which Dolibarr API endpoints has been implemented here in dolibarrpy